Douglas Jones (mathematician)

-Douglas Jones MBE, FRS, FRSE (10 January 1922 – 29 November 2013) was a mathematician known for his work in the field of electromagnetism.
+Douglas Samuel Jones (10 January 1922 – 29 November 2013) was a mathematician and electrical engineer known for his works in the field of electromagnetism.

 He was described by The Scotsman as "one of the most outstanding British mathematicians of his generation".

 Life

 Jones was born 10 January 1922 in Corby Northamptonshire, and was educated at Wolverhampton Grammar School.
 He was the eldest of four children.

-In 1940, Jones began studying at Corpus Christi College, Oxford University.

 In his spare time, Jones was known to enjoy golf, walking and photography.
 He and his wife Ivy had two children.

 Career

+In 1940, Jones began studying electrical engineering at Clarendon Laboratory of the Corpus Christi College, Oxford University.

-After joining the RAF in 1942, he led a research team looking at equipment for night fighter operations.
+Jones joined the RAF in 1942 and graduated MA in applied mathematics from Oxford in 1947.
+He then went to Massachusetts Institute of Technology to study electrical engineering, but switched to physics, studying under Victor Weisskopf, Herman Feshbach, and Robley Evans.
+In the same years he led a research team looking at equipment for night fighter operations.
 Awarded MBE in 1945 for his work with the RAF.

-Jones graduated MA from Oxford in 1947, and then worked as a lecturer at Manchester University.
+Jones then worked as a lecturer at Manchester University.
 In 1957 he was appointed chair of Mathematics at the University of Keele.

-During his time at Keele, Jones wrote the book The Theory of Electromagnetism which established him as a leader in this field.
+During his time at Keele, Jones wrote the book The Theory of Electromagnetism in 1964 which established him as a leader in this field.

 In 1965, Jones was appointed to the Ivory Chair of Applied Mathematics at Queen's College, Dundee, then part of the University of St Andrews, but which became the University of Dundee in 1967.

 Jones retired from the University of Dundee in 1992, gaining the title Emeritus Professor.